Territorial Efficiency Medal: Award criteria

 The medal was awarded to non-commissioned officers and men for a minimum of 12 years service in the Territorial Army, providing they attended 12 annual training camps.
 Previous service in other part-time forces including the Territorial Force could count, while war service counted double.
 Clasps for further periods of 12 years service were intended but never issued, since the medal was superseded by the Efficiency Medal after 9 years.

 The equivalent award for commissioned officers was the Territorial Decoration.
 A recipient could wear both awards together, provided they completed the full periods of qualifying service for each.

 Description

 The Territorial Efficiency Medal is an oval silver medal, 38 mm high and 31 mm wide.

-The obverse bears the effigy of King George V in Field Marshall's uniform facing left, circumscribed by the inscription "GEORGIVS V BRITT: OMN: REX ET IND: IMP:".
+The obverse bears the effigy of King George V in Field Marshal's uniform facing left, circumscribed by the inscription "GEORGIVS V BRITT: OMN: REX ET IND: IMP:".
 The reverse has a raised rim and bears the inscription "TERRITORIAL EFFICIENCY MEDAL" on three lines.

 The recipient's service number, rank, name, and unit were impressed on the edge of the medal.

 The medal hangs from a ring suspension, attached to the medal by a claw fixing.
 The 32 mm wide ribbon is plain dark green with yellow edges.